 A Premier Early Childhood Education through Montessori and Traditional Methodologies

-Founded in 1995, The Children’s House schools offer daycare, preschool, kindergarten, before and after-school care and summer camp.
+Founded in 1995, The Children’s House educates children from six weeks old through kindergarten, with before/after-school care and an exciting summer camp.
 There are six Children’s House locations – Bridgetown, Delhi, Madisonville and Montgomery in Ohio, and Hebron and Union in Kentucky.

 Our Montessori-inspired program is designed to provide multi-sensory learning adventures.
 The age-appropriate activities and materials give children opportunities to touch, investigate and discover.
 They provide opportunities to understand and bridge the connection from concrete to abstract thoughts.